DaanDemaecker/DaanDemaecker.github.io/README.md

 ### [Dual Rasterizer](https://github.com/DaanDemaecker/DualRasterizer)
 For my Graphics Programming 1 class, we also made a rasterizer that switches from DirectX to a self made CPU rasterize.
-One of them is obviously more performant (try to guess which one), but it also taught us a lot more about the process of rasterising.
+One of them is obviously more performant (try to guess which one), but it also taught us a lot more about the process of rasterizing.

 ![DualRasterizer](Content/DualRasterizer.gif)